-At the end of the study, data will be securely archived in line with the Sponsor's procedures for a minimum of 5 years.
+At the end of the study (which is defined as the end of the funding period: 31st March 2024), data will be securely archived in line with the Sponsor's procedures for a minimum of 5 years.
 Data held by the CTRU will be archived in the Leeds Sponsor archive facility.
 Following authorisation from the Sponsor, arrangements for confidential destruction will then be made.